What's to know about phyllodes tumors?

 - cells that do not divide rapidly

-- connective tissue cells that still look normal
+- connective tissue cells that do not look unusual

-- connective tissue cells with an abnormal appearance
+- overgrown connective tissue cells with an unusual appearance

-The only way to effectively treat a phyllodes tumor is to remove the growth entirely.
-Surgery helps prevent future tumors and complications from the existing tumor.
+The only way to treat a phyllodes tumor is to remove the growth entirely.

 Effect on cancer risk